juniorgasparotto/GraphExpression/README.md

 Property.Class2_Prop2
 ```

-* This was why the first entity (root) had all his descendants tested by `filter` and obtained the item: `Property.Class2_Prop2` .
+* The first entity (root) had all his descendants tested by filter and following descendant had positive feedback: `Property.Class2_Prop2` .
-* After the second `Property.Class1_Prop1` entity was tested too, but she has no descendants.
+* The second `Property.Class1_Prop1` principal was also tested, but she has no descendants.
-* The third `Property.Class1_Prop2` entity had all of its descendants tested and also obtained the item: `Property.Class2_Prop2` .
+* The third `Property.Class1_Prop2` entity had all of its descendants tested and also returned the item: `Property.Class2_Prop2` .
-* The fourth entity on any other returned positive.
+* The fourth entity on, none returned positive.

 If you want to eliminate repetitions in this type of search (with collections), use the `Linq` function: